Highport Station

 Hub, Sector Alpha

 Where the Orbital Elevator meets the station.
-A constant flow of cargo and personnel rises from Earth, processes through customs, and disperses to destinations across the solar system.
-Ironclad controls the Elevator—this is their power base in orbit.
+A constant flow of cargo and personnel rises from Earth, processes through customs and quarantine, and disperses to destinations across the solar system.
+Ironclad controls the Elevator โ€” this is their power base in orbit.
+The Terminal is the chokepoint between Earth and space.
+Control access here, control who leaves the planet and what they bring.

 • Cargo processing on massive scale

-• Transit authority (tickets to anywhere in-system)
+• Transit authority โ€” tickets to anywhere in-system

-• The view down the Elevator cable—Earth visible as destination and origin
+• The view down the Elevator cable: Earth visible as destination and origin

 Nexus Orbital